zhengchen1999/PromptSR/README.md

 ---

 > **Abstract:** Image super-resolution (SR) methods typically model degradation to improve reconstruction accuracy in complex and unknown degradation scenarios.
 However, extracting degradation information from low-resolution images is challenging, which limits the model performance.
 To boost image SR performance, one feasible approach is to introduce additional priors.
 Inspired by advancements in multi-modal methods and text prompt image processing, we introduce text prompts to image SR to provide degradation priors.
-Specifically, we first design a text-image generation pipeline to integrate text into SR dataset through the text degradation representation and degradation model.
+Specifically, we first design a text-image generation pipeline to integrate text into the SR dataset through the text degradation representation and degradation model.
 The text representation applies a discretization manner based on the binning method to describe the degradation abstractly.
-This representation method can also maintain the flexibility of language.
-Meanwhile, we propose the PromptSR to realize the text prompt SR. The PromptSR employs the diffusion model and the pre-trained language model (*e.g.*, T5 and CLIP).
+This method maintains the flexibility of the text and is user-friendly.
+Meanwhile, we propose the PromptSR to realize the text prompt SR. The PromptSR utilizes the pre-trained language model (*e.g.*, T5 or CLIP) to enhance restoration.
 We train the model on the generated text-image dataset.
-Extensive experiments indicate that introducing text prompts into image SR, yields excellent results on both synthetic and real-world images.
+Extensive experiments indicate that introducing text prompts into SR, yields excellent results on both synthetic and real-world images.

 ![](figs/PromptSR.png)